XiovV/dokkup/README.md

 The CLI will show a deployment summary, showing some basic information about the job and the container you are about to deploy.
 And it will display the nodes on which the job will be deployed.
 The asterisk next to the node name signifies that a job will be deployed from scratch.

-TODO: Show gif of the deployment process here.

 Now we can run `docker ps` on our nodes and see our containers (this is for demonstration purposes, you don't have to do this):
 ```shell
 $ docker ps